-Ever wondered how to make elephants toothpaste?
+Ever wondered how to make elephant’s toothpaste?
 (Ok, it’s not scientifically what elephants use to clean their teeth but the effect looks like what might happen if elephants did use toothpaste).
-What it actually in this experiment is a chemical reaction which causes a rapid expansion of foam, enough for an elephant!
+In fact, this experiment is a chemical reaction which causes a rapid expansion of foam – enough for an elephant!
 Warning!
 Hydrogen peroxide can be dangerous if swallowed/can irritate skin and adult supervision is required throughout the experiment.
 Gloves should be worn.

 You will need:

-#2 – Pour the hydrogen peroxide into the empty bottle (you might need a funnel here).
-Add 8-10 drops of a food coloring of your choice.
+Pour 200ml (probably the whole bottle) hydrogen peroxide into the empty bottle (you might need a funnel here).

-#5 – With the bottle on a safe, hard surface (preferably outside) pour the warm yeast mixture in to the bottle and stand well back!
+With the bottle on a safe, hard surface (preferably outside or in a tray) pour the warm yeast mixture in to the bottle and stand well back!